LACMIP/emu/docs/_documentation/typecollection.md

 last_modified_at: 2021-03-16
 ---

-This documentation was created for the Invertebrate Paleontology & Malacology Type Collection Renovation & Digitization project supported by [IMLS # MA-30-18-0335-18](https://www.imls.gov/grants/awarded/ma-30-18-0335-18-0), 2019-2021.
+This documentation was created for the IP & Malacology Type Collection Renovation & Digitization project supported by [IMLS # MA-30-18-0335-18](https://www.imls.gov/grants/awarded/ma-30-18-0335-18-0), 2019-2021.

 # Introduction